Miles Copeland III

 Miles Axe Copeland III (born May 2, 1944) is an American music and entertainment executive and former manager of the Police.
 Copeland later managed Sting's musical and acting career.
 In 1979, Copeland founded the I.R.S.
 Records label, producing R.E.M., the Bangles, Berlin, the Cramps, Dead Kennedys, the Alarm, the Go-Go's, and others.

 Early life, family and education

-Copeland was born in London, England, to Miles Axe Copeland Jr., a U.S. Central Intelligence Agency (CIA) officer from Birmingham, Alabama, US; and Lorraine Adie, a Scottish archaeologist who worked in British intelligence.
+Copeland was born in London, England, to Miles Axe Copeland Jr., a U.S. Central Intelligence Agency (CIA) officer from Birmingham, Alabama, US; and Lorraine Adie, a British archaeologist who worked in British intelligence.
 They had three sons: Ian, Miles, and Stewart, and a daughter, Leonora.
 The family lived in the Washington, D.C. area and throughout the Middle East, in particular Syria, Egypt, and Lebanon.
 At an early age, Copeland and his brothers learned and were fluent in Arabic.

 Copeland attended Birmingham-Southern College in Birmingham, Alabama.
 He graduated with a degree in history and political science in 1962.
 He then attended American University in Washington, D.C. for a semester.
-From 1966 to 1969, Copeland attended the American University of Beirut, earning a masters degree in economics.
+From 1966 to 1969, Copeland attended the American University of Beirut, earning a master's degree in economics.